 Over the past decade, many have tried to dethrone the King and while some may have bested him in those highly-touted head-to-head meetings, he has still yet to be truly knocked down from the top.

-The above fact only begins to put James' sustained greatness in perspective.
-A look back at these examples...
+As he pursues his fourth NBA title, the above fact only begins to put James' sustained greatness in perspective.

 After making his NBA debut in 2008, it didn't take long for Rose to ascend to being among the league's elite.

 In just his third season, Rose was named the league's Most Valuable Player at 22 after his averages of 25.0 points, 7.7 assists and 4.1 rebounds led his Chicago Bulls to a 62-20 record and the East's No. 1 seed.
 As for James?
 He finished third in MVP voting while his Miami Heat finished second in the standings behind the Bulls, setting up a collision course towards a meeting in the Eastern Conference Finals.

 Could D-Rose surpass LeBron this early in his career?

 MORE: Rose shows flashes of MVP form in 2020